Kleene-Star/KleeneStar/doc/kleenestar.architecture.md

 ### Target Environments

-This defines the operational environments in which **KleeneStar** can run and how the platform can be deployed—from classic on-premises installations to modern container orchestration.
+This defines the operational environments in which **KleeneStar** can run and outlines the available deployment options, ranging from classic on-premises installations to modern container orchestration platforms.

 - **On-premises:** Fully installable in customer-owned data centers, considering data protection and compliance requirements.
 - **Container orchestration:** Support for operation in containerized environments (e.g., Kubernetes, OpenShift, Azure Kubernetes Service) for easy scaling and automated deployment.